 - Rubber stamp in the rectangular format (the name of HUF, down as Karta with a gap for the signature of the Karta).

-NOTE: The partner should be a natural person or legal person as in the case of companies registered under companies Act 1956.
+The partner should be a natural person or legal person as in the case of companies registered under the Companies Act 1956.
 However, H.U.F is not a ‘person’ as it is a group of persons of the same family carrying on the family business.
-Hence an H.U.F cannot be a partner of a partnership firm.
+Hence a H.U.F cannot be a partner of a partnership firm.